piorus/uni-semantic-wiki-search/REPORT.md

         min_topic = page_title
 ```

-`min_topic` is the page title which is closest to the probable search result we are looking for.
+`min_topic` is the page title that is closest to the probable search result we are looking for.

 ### 2.9 Displaying the result